0

 More Course Information ▶

-• Prepare to manage and document protocols, for litigation protection, in a crisis, such as Covid.
+• Prepare to manage and document protocols, for litigation protection

 • Discover how to avoid a HIPAA investigation and becoming a ‘HIPAA statistic’, often by surprise.